andromechanic/Obsidian-Vault/Curse of Dimensionality.md

 1. **Increased Sparsity** – Data points become more spread out, making it hard to find meaningful patterns.
 2. **Higher Computational Cost** – More dimensions mean more memory and processing power required.
+3. **Overfitting** – More features allow the mod
+## Curse of Dimensionality

+---

-3. **Overfitting** – More features allow the model to fit noise instead of the actual data patterns.
+el to fit noise instead of the actual data patterns.
 4. **Distance Measures Become Less Useful** – In high dimensions, distances between all points tend to become similar, making distance-based algorithms (like k-NN, K-Means) ineffective.

 ---